Matty-chul/pharmaceutical-web/README.md

 Prerequisites:

 - XAMPP web server solution installed, namely the Apache and MySQL service modules;
+- Have the sqlbase folder copied at the *xampp/htdocs* location;
 - Importation of the pharmaceutical database.
 To do so, simply import the **pharma_db.sql** schema file in the **localhost/phpmyadmin** under the **import** section using default settings, once the service modules are up and running.

 Application structure: